-If your exit path does not put you in the line of fire, evacuate the building immediately.
-Do NOT carry any personal belongings with you and avoid elevators and escalators if possible.
+If your exit path does not put you in the line of fire, evacuate the building.
+DO NOT carry any personal belongings and avoid elevators and escalators.

-If you are located in a high-rise building and the shooter is below, ascend as many floors as possible.
-Once a safer area is reached, secure the location and move away from the entrance to a more secure location.
+If you are located in a high rise building and the shooter is below, ascend as many floors as possible.

+Once a safer area location and move away from the entrance to a more secure location.
 If the shooter is above you, descend and leave the building.